 Most people don't check the product ingredients before they buy it.
-The best way to check either it's fake or real henna is to look at the ingredients.
-If it's not made from natural, earth-driven leaves of Lawsonia inermis , consider skipping it.
+The best way to check if it's either fake or real henna is to look at the ingredients.
+If it's not made from natural, earth-driven leaves of Lawsonia inermis, consider skipping it.

 - The Duration Period is different

-The maximum you leave real henna on your skin, the brighter the color tone.
+The maximum amount of time that you leave real henna on your skin, the brighter the color tone.
 Black henna on the other side is advised to leave on for just 30 minutes to 1 hour.
 So next time, if you go to a henna artist and they claim you can get a brighter color in just 30 minutes, please ask for the ingredients.

 - Real Henna has Reddish Brown Staining